d4wae89d498/NAWP/readme.md

 To install the project, simply run `npm install` or `yarn` in your terminal.
 Then, you'll have to create a `configs/.env` file using the `configs/.env.dist` one as sample.

+If the project is already using a database, you'll have to attach it using SQL Server Management Studio or SQL Operations Studio.
+Else you'll have to design your database and generate your models with Atlas.

+Project database is available here (.MDF / .LDF files)  :  http://google.com

 ## Minimum requirements
 - PHP >= 7.2.0
 - NodeJS  >= 10.0.0